ebzzry/ebzzry.github.io/en/fkd/nix.md

 ### <a name="developmentenvironment"></a> Development environment

-The third environment, development environments, are created with the use of *nix-shell*. `nix-shell` allows the user to create sandboxed environments.
+The third environment, development environments, are created with the use of *nix-shell*. *nix-shell* allows the user to create sandboxed environments.
 The environment created is isolated from the system and regular user environments.
 The environment created will still use `/nix/store`, but neither `/run/current-system/sw/` nor `~/.nix-profile/` will be modified.
 What *nix-shell* provides is an environment that is separated from the rest of the system, allowing the user to create ad-hoc deployments, without worries of altering system state.
 With this, a user gains the ability, for example, to use an environment to test out different deployments of an application, or to compare features prior to delivery.

-On macOS, the system environment is not used.

 To create environments that are disjunct from the rest of the system, we need to have a way to separate the dependencies of an application and its data itself, from normal system